DFIRnotes/dfirnotes.github.io/_posts/2017-04-01-gse-study-list.md

 my kit:
 ===

 This is what I'm taking in with me.
-It certainly includes things that some things that are just part of my regular load-out and so I will feel better having.
+It certainly includes some things that are unrelated to the exam but are part of my regular load-out.
+I will just feel better having them whether useful or not this weekend.

 books and brochures
 ---